mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 work than you expected (which is bad for you).

-When you choose to just say your estimate outloud after discussing a story instead of following [all steps of planning poker](#planning-poker) **TODO: convert to footnote**, your estimates may be inaccurate for at least two reasons.
+When you choose to just say your estimate outloud after discussing a story instead of following all steps of Planning Poker, your estimates may be inaccurate for at least two reasons.
+The two reasons affect you even more when you run a distributed Scrum team.
-Let me explain these reasons and why I believe you are better off estimating by planning poker.
+Let me explain the reasons and why I believe you are better off estimating by Planning Poker.

 # Reason 1: Team members may be biased

-Team members may be biased towards a particular estimate because when you say your estimate outloud, either
+Team members may be biased away from an accurate estimate because when you say your estimate outloud, at least
-_anchoring bias_ or _peer pressure_ may happen.
+**anchoring bias** or **peer pressure** may happen.
-**TODO: the problem is that the first estimate may not be accurate.**
+When either happens, you take into account information that is irrelevant to your estimate and thus produce an inaccurate estimate.
 Anchoring bias and peer pressure are phenomena that are very difficult to overcome once they happen.

-Anchoring bias happens when you learn the estimate of another team member **before** you select your own estimate.
+Anchoring bias happens when you learn the estimate of another team member before you select your own estimate.
-Anchoring bias consists in that you select a similar estimate to the estimate that you just learned.
+Anchoring bias consists in that you select an estimate that is similar to the estimate that you just learned.
 <!--
 There are several explanations of the mental process that produces anchoring bias, for example **TODO: footnote**.